Mishaa931/E-commerce-Sales-Interactive-Dashboard/README.md

 # E-commerce-Sales-Interactive-Dashboard
+## Introduction
+The purpose of this report is to analyse an e-commerce dataset using Microsoft Power BI in order to identify key trends, patterns, and performance drivers related to sales, products, customers, and geographical markets.
+The analysis aims to support business decision-making by transforming transactional data into meaningful insights through interactive visualisations and calculated performance metrics.
+The dashboard focuses on key performance indicators such as Total Sales, Total Profit, Profit Margin, and Order Volume, enabling stakeholders to assess overall business performance and identify areas for improvement.
+Selected visualisations from the full dashboard are included in this section to highlight the most significant findings.

+Figure 1 Sales Trend Over Time

+Figure 2 Product Contribution Analysis (Pareto Chart)

+## Key Findings
+•	Sales performance remains generally stable over the analysed period, with noticeable increases during specific timeframes, indicating the presence of seasonal demand patterns.
+•	Product contribution analysis shows that a small number of products generate a disproportionately large share of total revenue, confirming the applicability of the 80/20 rule.
+•	Customer analysis reveals that while most customers place low-to-medium value orders, a smaller group of high-value customers contributes significantly to overall revenue.
+•	Geographical analysis indicates uneven revenue distribution, with certain countries acting as primary revenue drivers while others underperform.
+•	Overall performance is driven by a limited set of products, customers, and regions, highlighting clear opportunities for targeted optimisation strategies.
+## Conclusion and Recommendations
+### Conclusion
+The analysis provides a holistic view of business performance across sales, profit, customers, products, regions, and sales drivers.
+Overall performance is strong, with healthy sales, stable profit margins, and a solid average order value.
+Sales trends show general growth with some volatility, indicating opportunities for better forecasting and planning.
+Revenue and profit are concentrated among a limited set of products, categories, and high-value customers, confirming dependency risks but also clear optimization opportunities.
+Product analysis highlights a trade-off between high-volume and high-margin categories, while customer analysis shows that a small segment contributes most of the revenue.
+Regional and sales driver insights reveal that specific combinations of product, geography, and customer demographics drive overall performance.
+Target analysis identifies performance gaps in certain categories.
+### Recommendations
+i.
+Prioritize high-value customers through retention and loyalty initiatives to protect core revenue streams. ii.
+Optimize the product portfolio by scaling high-margin categories and reviewing low-margin, high-volume products. iii.
+Refine pricing strategies where high order value does not translate into strong profitability. iv.
+Reassess sales targets for underperforming categories and strengthen performance monitoring.
+v.
+Focus on high-performing regions while exploring growth opportunities in underpenetrated markets. vi.
+Align marketing efforts with customer behavior and purchasing patterns to increase order value. vii.
+Continuously monitor sales drivers to support informed strategic and operational decisions.

 ## Dashboard
 The Power BI dashboard is designed as a multi-page, interactive analytical report that provides both high-level executive insights and detailed drill-down analysis.
 A consistent layout, colour theme, and navigation panel are used across all pages to ensure usability and coherence.
 ### Dashboard Structure